dirkjanvw/MoGAAAP/README.md

 > MoGAAAP uses apptainer for handling some software dependencies.
 > Although apptainer has been installed as part of the conda environment, there are some environment variables that need to be set for it to work correctly.
 > This has to be set in your `.bashrc` (don't forget to source the file after changing):
-> - `APPTAINER_BIND`: To bind the paths inside the container to the paths on your system; make sure all relevant paths are included (working directory, database directory, etc.).
+> - `APPTAINER_BIND`: To bind the paths inside the container to the paths on your system; make sure all relevant paths are included: **all** locations containing input and output of MoGAAAP need to be included here, as well as the location of the GXDB database.
 >
 > Optionally, you can also set these:
 > - `APPTAINER_NV`: To use the GPU inside the container; only required if you have a GPU.